 - Insert the laryngoscope blade , using the groove to sweep the tongue aside.

 - Advance steadily until the tip is at the vallecula and the epiglottis is visible below it.

 - Lift gently forward and upward to raise the epiglottis and reveal the arytenoid cartilages and vocal cords.

-- Insert the ET tube with the stylet.
+- Insert the styleted ET tube.

 - Once the tip is at the glottis, remove the stylet and gently advance until the cuff is past the cords.

 - Secure the tube once proper placement is confirmed.